saltysylvi/saltysylvi.github.io/source/blog/site-generator-docs-0.md

 The function `Md2html` converts a markdown file to an html file.
 It takes the file name as its left argument and the file contents (as a list of lines) as its right argument.
-`Md2html⟜•FLines filename` expands to `filename Md2html •FLines filename`, which is just what we need to pass the filename and its contents as the left and right arguments respectively.
+`Md2html⟜•FLines filename` is just what we need to pass the filename and its contents as the left and right arguments respectively.

 All that gets passed as the right argument to another `•FLines` call, this time with the output file as a left argument.
 Dyadic `•FLines` writes its right argument to the location specified by its left argument.